Evergreen Golfer In ICU After Being Gored By Elk

 According to Megan, the antler left a 5-inch gash in his side and split his kidney into two pieces.
 Doctors have told her he should make a full recovery, but the immediate concern is preventing any infections.

-“The urologist told me three inches higher and we wouldn’t even be sitting here,” she said.
-“I’m just so thankful he’s here with us and this isn’t worse than it could have been .”
+“The urologist told me 3 inches higher and we wouldn’t even be sitting here,” she said.
+“I’m just so thankful he’s here with us and this isn’t worse than it could have been.”

 Colorado Parks and Wildlife public information officer Jason Clay said fall is mating season for elk, also known as the rut, and it’s best to keep as much distance as possible.
 His advice for golfers is to play around the elk or pick up the ball, rather than play through.